-The U.S. is home to around 20 species of venomous snake, including pit vipers and coral snakes.
+The U.S. is home to 20 different species of venomous snakes, including pit vipers and coral snakes.
 You’re significantly more likely to come across one if you like to go on hikes in the wilderness, especially if you live in the hottest American states (such as Texas and Florida).

 We’ll look at how to tell if you’ve been bitten by a snake, and what snake bites look like.
 We’ll also discuss the symptoms of both venomous and non-venomous snake bites, and how quickly they appear.
 Finally, you’ll discover how long it takes to die from a snake bite.

 - 2 How to Tell If You’ve Been Bitten by a Snake

 - 3 What Are the Symptoms of a Venomous Snake Bite?

 - 4 How Long Does It Take to Die from a Snake Bite?

 Do All Snakes Bite?

 There are over 3,000 species of snake in the world.
 They’re found practically all over the globe, on every continent except Antarctica.